DomoApps/domo-developer-portal/docs/API-Reference/Product-APIs/Filesets.md

 **Method:** `POST`
 **Endpoint:** `/api/files/v1/filesets/{filesetId}/query`

-**Description:** Queries the files and directories within a FileSet using a search query.
+**Description:** Queries the Files and directories within a FileSet using a search query.

 **Path Parameters:**